 In a Lancashire phrase: ‘the full monty’, I explained:

-– that the full monty, first recorded in 1979, originated in Lancashire, in north-western England, in the sense of everything which is necessary, appropriate or possible,
+– that the full monty, first recorded in 1975, apparently originated in Lancashire, in north-western England, in the sense of everything which is necessary, appropriate or possible,

 – that the British film The Full Monty (1997) popularised the use of the phrase in the sense of a striptease performance involving full nudity.

-I also explained that the earliest occurrence that I have found of the full monty supports, to some extent, the theory that:
+I also explained that the second-earliest occurrence that I have found of the full monty supports, to some extent, the theory that:

 – the second element reflects a colloquial shortening of Montague in Montague Burton, the name of a British chain of outfitters,